bobtheshizocat/vscode-md-to-pdf-pandoc/README.md

 - Automatic conversion of Markdown to PDF on save
 - Manual conversion via shortcut key (Ctrl+Alt+P / Cmd+Alt+P)
 - Customizable configuration options for PDF output
-- Automatic frontmatter addition to new Markdown files

 ## Requirements

 - Visual Studio Code 1.60.0 or higher
-- Pandoc installed on your system
+- Pandoc must be installed on your system.
+You can download and install it from [pandoc.org](https://pandoc.org/installing.html).

 ## Installation